UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Note: Step-by-step tactical approach for developing and testing the project: Read one input at a time and run to check that the voltage value is correctly captured as a valid digital value in RAM memory.
 Write one output at a time and run to check that your code is correct to light the LED connected at the output pin.

-Design phase #3: using internal peripheral TMR2
+Design phase #3: Using TMR2 peripheral subsystem

 Configure and program TMR2 to replace the external CLK oscillator.
 Explain whether new states are required.